 Ultimately, cyber security needs to be prioritized in the boardroom – particularly for SaaS companies – to effectively protect data, resources, and critical technology from cybercriminals throughout the development process.

 Through continuous surveillance, Informer’s specialized external attack surface management platform finds vulnerabilities on all known and unknown assets, which are then compared against our vast vulnerability database for accurate risk quantification.
-Features and benefits of the platform include:
+Features and benefits of our vulnerability management solution include:

 Full-stack security scanning (for infrastructure and application)

-Comprehensive vulnerability scanning allows organizations to stay ahead of attackers by automatically scanning assets to find infrastructure and application-level vulnerabilities (OWASP Top 10 and zero-day vulnerabilities – 40,0000 in total), reducing the attack surface.
+Comprehensive vulnerability management and scanning allow organizations to stay ahead of attackers by automatically scanning assets to find infrastructure and application-level vulnerabilities (OWASP Top 10 and zero-day vulnerabilities – 40,0000 in total), reducing the attack surface.

 Attack surface visibility

 Insightful dashboards allow you to view your up-to-date external attack surface through clearly presented security metrics, revealing trends that help analyze your problem areas.
 Findings allow product and information security teams to visualize how effectively the organization is achieving vulnerability management objectives.

 The platform enables security teams to prioritize vulnerabilities for mitigation for risk-based remediation, focusing efforts on those that pose the greatest threat.
 We provide all the information needed in order to effectively remediate risks identified, including extensive details of the vulnerability, technical evidence, screenshots, and references for developers.

 You receive real-time notifications of changes to your attack surface.
 This helps drive productivity by keeping you focused on real risk while reducing noise and avoiding the disruption of workflows – enabling DevSecOps teams to respond to security events as soon as they arise.